awsugkochi/awsugkochi/src/pages/blog/2019-03-13-aws-awsugkochi-meetup-announcement-2019-march.md

 Join the AWSUGKOCHI community - you can find us on our [About](https://awsugkochi.in/about) page

 <br> <br>

-Help us to grow this community, please share this page to your colleagues and friends :heart:
+Help us to grow this community, please share this page to your colleagues and friends - Thank you.